SEAScope package¶

 CollectionIdConflict – Raised when the numerical identifier of the collection passed in the

-parameter matches a collection already registered in SEAScope.
+_collectionparameter matches a collection already registered in SEAScope.

 Example